 Whether your business relies on a fleet of two or 200 vehicles, there’s no denying the importance of being able to account for your drivers and vehicles while they’re in the field.
 Tracking your fleet in real-time equips you with the up-to-date information you need to properly manage your business and make decisions that set you up for more efficient operations and more satisfied customers.
 When you have a last-minute change of plans or an emergency stop to add, knowing the current whereabouts of your assets can make all the difference in keeping your customers happy.

 If you’ve started doing research on the best way to track your fleet, then chances are that you’ve come across information pertaining to two different methods: cell phone tracking apps and dedicated GPS tracking tools.
 While they may initially seem fairly similar, the reality is that they are distinct tools that perform very differently.
-It’s important to understand these differences so that you can make the right decision about which one is a better fit for your business.
+It’s important to understand these differences so that you can make the right decision when choosing GPS vs phone and which one is a better fit for your business.

 Smartphone Tracking Apps

-In this day and age, you’ve probably used your own cell phone to pull up turn-by-turn directions on plenty of occasions.
-A quick search will bring up a number of different cell phone apps that are designed to keep tabs on the user’s position using this same cell phone signal technology.
-Many of these apps are also pretty affordable, so it can be tempting to simply have your team install one of them and call it a done deal on tracking your fleet.
+In this day and age, you’ve probably used the smartphone GPS tracking feature on your cell phone to pull up turn-by-turn directions on plenty of occasions.
+A quick search will bring up a number of different cell phone apps that are designed to keep tabs on the user’s position using this same GPS tracking for cellphone technology.
+Many of these apps are also pretty affordable, so it can be tempting to simply have your team install one of them and call it a done deal on using mobile GPS tracking on your fleet.

 Unfortunately, the vast majority of these apps are designed to suit more social or personal needs.
 Many cell phone tracking apps are intended for sharing your location with friends, adding locations to photos, or monitoring young drivers or other family members—not for keeping up with the needs and demands of a bustling business.